bollu/lz/README.md

 what instruction should it keep "after" its insertion? should it emit a `std.return` or a `scf.yield`? this would depend on the parent (!)

+What is the return type of a `lz.caseRet`?
+So far, I was doing weird shit like looking at the case branch.
+Maybe it's possible to do this in some other way?

 # May 20th, list of jumps:

 - occruences of `mkJmp` in `src/`: